Recent Breaches

 Containment Architecture

-Design physical segmentation zones with Fracture points at every critical boundary and air-gapped Vault positions for recovery assets.
+Design physical segmentation zones with Firebreak points at every critical boundary and Archive positions for verified control-plane baselines.

 Step 3